Cycas thouarsii: Habitat, ecology and conservation status

 The Madagascar cycad is found on Madagascar and the nearby islands of Comoros, Mayotte and the Seychelles.
 It is also found along the coasts of Kenya, Mozambique, and Tanzania.
 According to de Laubenfels and Adema, the plant is also found in Sri Lanka, but this may be confusion with the closely related Cycas circinalis.
 The tree grows 200 meters above sea level, in light forests and their borders, or near coastal sites on sandy soil or coral formations.
 These areas have annual precipitations varying from 1000 to 3000 millimeters per year.

 The plant is quite rare both as an individual and in group communities, and populations were impacted by collectors, the growth of the seaside resorts and agriculture development.
 However, there is no immediate threat to this species, and it is classified as Least Concern on the IUCN Red List.

 Cultivation

 As a relatively fast-growing cycad, Cycas thouarsii is occasionally grown in horticulture as a specimen plant.
 It requires moist but well-drained soil, and will tolerate shade, partial shade, and sun (with sufficient humidity).
-It is hardy to only a very light frost but can tolerate brief exposure to temperatures down to −3.9 °C (25 °F - UDSA hardiness zone 9b) but this results in leaf scorching.
+It is hardy to only a very light frost but can tolerate brief exposure to temperatures down to −3.9 °C (25 °F - USDA hardiness zone 9b) but this results in leaf scorching.

+Use as food

+Although toxic, the seeds are eaten on the Comorian island of Ngazidja, particularly in the regions of Hamahame and Washili, where the plant, known as ntsambu, has cultural significance.
+The cyanotoxins are removed from the seeds by a process of repeated washing, fermentation and drying, which renders them edible.